TikTok-Hackathon-2024-Team-Geniuses/TikTok_Main/README.md

-# 🎥 React + Vite TikTok Clone Project
+# 🎥 React + Vite TikTok Feature Project

-Welcome to the TikTok clone project built with React and Vite!
+Welcome to the TikTok Feature project built with React and Vite!
 This project features a video feed with a bottom navigation bar, closely mimicking the UI and functionality of the TikTok app.
 Exciting updates and new features are on the way!

 ## ✨ Features